premchander-revature/interviewquestions/.NET FULL STACK/ADO.net.md

 <blockquote>

-Yes, stored procedures are used in ADO.Net and it can be used for common repetitive functions.
+Yes, stored procedures are used in ADO.Net and they can be used for common repetitive functions.

 </blockquote>